 You're not chubby.

-Just a little in the stomach area.
+Like just a little in the stomach area and working on it.

 I work out every day.